Definition and Epidemiology of Congenital Heart Disease

 - Catheter-based coil or device closure for most patients.

 - Surgery performed for small infants with large ducts.

 Definitive surgery: closure of VSD and relief of RVOT obstruction in young infants.

 - Blalock-Taussig shunt

-- Arterial switch operation done for all infants.
-Atrial switch operation (Senning operation) for TGA with intact ventricular septum
+- Arterial switch operation is done for all infants.
+Atrial switch operation (Senning operation) for TGA with intact ventricular septum.

 PGE1 can help reduce cyanosis by keeping PDA open.